HaolingZHANG/DNASpiderWeb/README.md

 │    ├── _2_reliability.py                  // Experiments for the relative errors of capacity approximation
 │    ├── _3_stability.py                    // Experiments for the code rates obtained from SPIDER-WEB and other advanced algorithms
 │    ├── _4_repairability.py                // Experiments for the probabilistic correction of encoded DNA strings with multiple errors
-│    ├── _5_privacy.py                      // Experiments for the hidden danger of graph (algorithm) reconstruction and additional privacy algorithms
+│    ├── _5_encrypability.py                // Experiments for the hidden danger of graph (algorithm) reconstruction and additional encryption algorithms
 │    ├── _6_slide_info.py                   // Drawing scheme for result part in the slides
+│    ├── _7_raw_data.py                     // Conversing main raw data to a excel file
 │    ├── __init__                           // Preset parameters in the simulation experiment
 │    ├── code_encode.py                     // Script in the encoding simulation experiment
 │    ├── code_repair.py                     // Script in the correcting simulation experiment
-├── test                                    // Test module of source codes │    ├── test_accessor_vs_latter_map.py     // Unit test for the conversion between the accessor and the latter map │    ├── test_accessor_vs_matrix.py         // Unit test for the conversion between the accessor and the adjacency matrix │    ├── test_bio_filters.py                // Unit test for the correctness of the biochemical constraint filter
+├── tests                                   // Test module of source codes │    ├── test_accessor_vs_latter_map.py     // Unit test for the conversion between the accessor and the latter map │    ├── test_accessor_vs_matrix.py         // Unit test for the conversion between the accessor and the adjacency matrix │    ├── test_bio_filters.py                // Unit test for the correctness of the biochemical constraint filter